How To Start Running If You're A Beginner

 Focus on good form

 There are a few key things to think about when it comes to running form.
-Firstly, breathe!
+Firstly, don’t forget to regulate how you breathe!

-Breathe in through your nose and out through your mouth and try to breathe from the belly rather than in the neck and shoulders to stay relaxed and avoid stitches or cramps.
+If you breathe in through your nose and out through your mouth, and try to breathe deeply from the belly, it will help you to stay relaxed and avoid stitches or cramps.